 - Seek out both male and female mentors.
 Female mentors can often provide insight and perspective that simply can’t be had from our male colleagues.
 While the panel felt that in most cases their female mentors had been most valuable, they stressed the need for both male and female mentors as they will have different approaches and perspectives.

 - Mentors aren’t forever.
-At different times in your career you’ll need different kinds of mentors.
-These don’t have to be lifelong relationships although often they are.
+At different times in your career, you’ll need different kinds of mentors.
+These don’t have to be lifelong relationships although they often are.

 - Have a plan for your mentoring relationship.
 How do you want to spend the time?
 A specific plan and understanding exactly what you want to learn will be far more productive than general discussion and chit chat.